Naviculocuneiform Joint Fusion

 Complications that are specific to a naviculocuneiform fusion include:

-- Nonunion of the naviculocuneiform joint.
-This is a difficult joint to fuse.
-It often has poor blood supply.
-In addition, it may be more mobile than normal in the case of some with acquired flat foot deformity, and this mobility can put increased force through the joint as it heals, predisposing to a nonunion.
+- Nonunion.
+The naviculocuneiform joints can be a difficult joint to get to fuse, partly because of a poor blood supply.
+In addition, if the joint has been destabilized by a collapsing arch, this increased mobility can put increased force through the joint as it heals, predisposing to a nonunion.